 In 1987, during the first military coup, he retired under British pension system at the age of 45, and being on pension since last 31 years.
 In the same year, he migrated to New Zealand and joined an Organization “ Coalition for Democracy in Fiji” and helped victims of coup in Fiji.
 Mr Singh worked in security firm for 8 years then migrated to Australia in 1996 with his wife and daughter.
 During his lifetime he has visited USA, Canada, Malaysia, Hong Kong, Singapore and China, and frequently visits Fiji and New Zealand.
 Mr Singh is enjoying has retirement and is a vital member of this Association representing the senior citizens.

-Asha Kumari is the Events Manager for AIFAV.
+Asha Kumari is the Events Coordinator and one of the foundation members of AIFAV.
 She hails from the beautiful island of Fiji.
 She is very proud of her heritage and also even prouder of being a member of an association that prides itself for helping all races in need.

 She bring with her years of experience in helping others personally and through being a member of other organisation.
 Asha has both financially and physically supported… various associations in the past that had a mission of helping those in need.
 Credit goes to Asha for initiating the communication and bringing members together to form AIFAV.
 A very well known personality in the Fijian community and a very hardworking woman.
 She is happy to go that extra miles to bring happiness and smiles on faces that have approached her for any type of support and assistance.
 Asha was the finalist in the flavours of India cooking competition that was officially declared as the first and biggest asian cooking competition in the southern hemisphere.